Last Updated: April 4th, 2023 by Jake Cain

 We told you to keep an eye out for Japanese-inspired flavors; here’s one of our favorite takes on the new trend.
-Dodger stadium is introducing a twist on both the traditional baseball bowl and the California roll.
-This dish includes a tasty combination of imitation crab, sriracha aioli, edamame, carrots and cucumbers, all served up on a lovely pile of sushi rice.
+Dodger Stadium offers a twist on both the traditional baseball bowl and the California roll.
+This dish includes a tasty combination of imitation crab, sriracha aioli, edamame, carrots, and cucumbers, all served on a lovely pile of sushi rice.

 RWB Dog and the Fowl Pole— Globe Life Park

-Globe Life Park has taken the “go big or go home” platitude to heart this year.
-The “RWB” Dog is a loud-and proud tribute to the ol’ red white and blue.
+Globe Life Park has taken the “go big or go home” platitude to heart with this offering.
+The “RWB” Dog is a loud and proud tribute to the old red, white and blue.
 It includes a Gherkins relish of Best Maid pickles, dyed red and blue, alongside a strip of white onions.

-The sausage underneath round out the savory-sweet-spicy combo with its Texas chili flavor.
-Plus, they didn’t forget about the salt; this dish is served with a side of Lays chips.
+The sausage underneath rounds out the savory-sweet-spicy combo with its Texas chili flavor.
+Plus, they didn’t forget about the salt; this dish is served with Lays chips.
 Find this dog at the Eat More Dawgs stand near section 36, and both American Dog Stands.